atomix/atomix/README.md

 within it are all ultimately built on a consistent, Raft replicated log.
 Because logs are such a central component to Copycat, much development effort has gone into the design and implementation of each of Copycat's logs.

-Copycat's logs are designed with three things in mind:
+Copycat's logs are designed with three features in mind:
 * Fast writes
 * Fast reads
-* Compaction
+* Fast compaction

 In order to support these three vital functions, Copycat's logs are broken into segments.
 Each log may consist of several segments of a configurable size, and each segment typically has a related index.
 The index is a simple list